bariscankurt/StackColorsClone/README.md

 Unity version 2019.4.11f1 LTS

 You can find detailed explanation in scripts.
-I tried to explain everything that i did inside the scripts with comment lines.
+I tried to explain everything that i did inside scripts with comment lines.